TNA Knockouts World Tag Team Championship

-The Impact Knockouts World Tag Team Championship is a women's professional wrestling tag team championship owned by the professional wrestling promotion Impact Wrestling.
-It is contested for mainly by teams consisting of two female wrestlers in Impact Wrestling, known as the Impact Knockouts, in Impact's women's division; however, the championship was once held by a male.
-The current champions are The Coven (Taylor Wilde and KiLynn King).
+The TNA Knockouts World Tag Team Championship is a women's professional wrestling tag team championship owned by the professional wrestling promotion Total Nonstop Action Wrestling (TNA).
+It is contested for mainly by teams consisting of two female wrestlers in TNA, known as the TNA Knockouts; however, the championship was once held by a male.
+The current champions are The IInspiration (Jessie McKay and Cassie Lee), who are in their second reign as a team and individually.
+They won the titles by defeating The Elegance Brand (Heather by Elegance and M by Elegance) at TNA iMPACT! on October 2, 2025 in Edmonton, Alberta, Canada.

-The creation of the championship was announced on August 20, 2009 during a backstage segment on Total Nonstop Action Wrestling's (TNA), now Impact Wrestling's primary television program TNA Impact!.
+The creation of the championship was announced on August 20, 2009, during a backstage segment on TNA's primary television program TNA Impact!.
 Like most professional wrestling championships, the title is won via the result of a scripted match.
 Sarita and Taylor Wilde were the inaugural champions.
-They won a four-week tournament to crown the first champions.
-The longest reigning champions were ODB and Eric Young, who held the titles for a record 478 days before the 2013 deactivation of the titles due to Eric Young being a male talent.
+They won a four-week tournament to be crowned the first champions.
+The longest reigning champions were Eric Young and ODB, who held the titles for a record 478 days before the 2013 deactivation of the titles due to Eric Young being a male talent.

-On October 24, 2020 at Bound For Glory the revival of the titles were officially announced by Madison Rayne, with a tournament to award the revived championships taking place.
-On January 16, 2021, the tournament finals were won by Fire N Flava (Kiera Hogan and Tasha Steelz) at Hard To Kill.
+On October 24, 2020, at Bound For Glory, the revival of the titles were officially announced by Madison Rayne, with a tournament to award the revived championships taking place.
+On January 16, 2021, the tournament finals were won by Fire 'N Flava (Kiera Hogan and Tasha Steelz) at Hard To Kill.